apache/comdev-site/source/companies/_index.md

 tags: ["companies", "business", "navigation"]
 ---

-# Why your company should participate in ASF projects
+# Why Your Company Should Participate in ASF Projects

 All modern digital infrastructure is dependent on open source software, and **ASF projects are everywhere**.